Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Preliminaries

 \subsubsection{Solution Algorithm Based on Benders Decomposition}

-The BD method has been widely applied in large-scale power system optimization to reduce its computational burden\cite{Gao2022HybridQC,Leenders2024IntegratingQCC,Roald2023PowerSO}.
-This algorithm decouples complex, multi-constraint problems into small-scale subproblems, that can be potentially solved in parallel.
+The BD method has been widely applied in large-scale power system optimization such as the SUC to reduce its computational burden\cite{Gao2022HybridQC,Leenders2024IntegratingQCC,Roald2023PowerSO}.
+It decouples complex, multi-constraint problems into small-scale subproblems that can be solved in parallel.
 In (\ref{eq:1b}), the first-stage variables are incorporated into the second-stage constraints, leading to a coupling between the two stages.
-To decouple the two stages, BD divides the SUC problem (\ref{eq:1a})-(\ref{eq:1f}) into two sections, i.e., a mixed-integer master problem and several scenario-based quadratic subproblems.
-The master problem represents the first-stage commitment problem, where the variables only include the binary on/off statuses of the units $u_{g, t}^{k}$.
+To decouple the two stages, BD divides the SUC problem (\ref{eq:1a})-(\ref{eq:1h}) into two sections, i.e., a mixed-integer master problem and \emph{independent} scenario-based quadratic subproblems.
+The master problem captures the first-stage commitment decisions $u_{g, t}$.
+At iteration $k$, the master problem is written as,